-The SCRTP process was established pursuant to Order No. 890 in order to provide for the exchange of information and open communication, through public input by its SCSG members consistent with the expectations for open, transparent, comparable and coordinated regional planning as articulated by the FERC in Order No. 890.
-The SCRTP process also will be used for the Order No. 1000 regional planning process, providing Qualified Developers an opportunity to submit regional transmission solutions and SCSG members an opportunity to provide input on the Transmission Providers' consideration of such proposals.
-SCE&G and Santee Cooper established a dedicated website ("SCRTP website") (www.scrtp.com) for the SCRTP process.
+The SCRTP process was established pursuant to Order No. 890 in order to provide for the exchange of information and open communication, through public input by its SCSG members consistent with the expectations for open, transparent, comparable and coordinated regional transmission planning as articulated by the FERC in Order No. 890.
+The SCRTP process also will be used for the Order No. 1000 regional transmission planning process, providing entities an opportunity to submit regional transmission solutions and SCSG members an opportunity to provide input on the Transmission Providers' consideration of such proposals.
+SCE&G and Santee Cooper established a dedicated website ("the SCRTP website") (www.scrtp.com) for the SCRTP process.
 A link to this website is available via SCE&G and Santee Cooper's OASIS.
 This website will be utilized to provide information regarding SCE&G's planning processes.

-Local Planning:
+Local Transmission Planning:

-The SCRTP process provides interested entities an opportunity via the SCSG meetings and the SCRTP website to understand and provide input, comments and questions regarding the study process prior to formulation of the local plan.
+The SCRTP process provides interested entities the opportunity via the SCSG meetings and the SCRTP website to understand and provide input, comments and questions regarding the study process prior to formulation of the Local Transmission Plan.
 The SCSG meeting process allows for the exchange of information and input into the planning process on a comparable basis and thereby eliminates the potential for undue discrimination.

-To promote transparency and enable Stakeholders to replicate the result of the Transmission Provider's planning studies and thereby reduce the incidence of after-the-fact disputes regarding whether transmission planning has been conducted in an unduly discriminatory fashion, SCE&G will make available, during the relevant SCSG meetings and/or on the SCRTP website, information concerning the basic methodology, criteria, and process the Transmission Provider uses to develop its plan.
-Information will be placed on the SCRTP website, with some information being placed under the restricted access section and available to those entities who are eligible to receive CEII information.
+To promote transparency and enable Stakeholders to replicate the result of the Transmission Provider's planning studies and thereby reduce the incidence of afterthe-fact disputes regarding whether transmission planning has been conducted in an unduly discriminatory fashion, SCE&G will make available, during the relevant SCSG meetings and/or on the SCRTP website, information concerning the basic methodology, criteria, and process the Transmission Provider uses to develop its plan.
+Information will be placed on the SCRTP website, with some information being placed under the restricted access section and available to those entities that are eligible to receive Confidential and/or CEII information.

-Regional Planning:
+Regional Transmission Planning:

-The SCRTP Process also provides Qualified Developers an opportunity to propose and Stakeholders the opportunity to review regional transmission solutions for inclusion in the regional plan for purposes of cost allocation.
-This process establishes a transparent and non-discriminatory process for Stakeholder involvement in the regional planning process, including access to models and data used in the transmission planning process.
+The SCRTP Process also provides entities an opportunity to propose and review Regional Projects for inclusion in the Regional Transmission Plan.
+This process establishes a transparent and non-discriminatory process for Stakeholder involvement in the regional transmission planning process, including access to models and data used in the transmission planning process in a manner consistent with the access given to Stakeholders through the Order No. 890 planning process.